TimoGuy/DemoEngine/TestGUI/ideapad.md

 ##### Low priority

-- [ ] Hey Janitor, there's a red 0 in the luminance texture, fyi
+- [x] Hey Janitor, there's a red 0 in the luminance texture, fyi
 - [ ] Fix raymarching issues with edge of Clouds
+  - [ ] It's less of an issue with FXAA enabled.
+Hah.
+Up to you, future Timo, but I'm not fixing it.

 ## Gameplay